 Going with the trend of making the most out of what we’ve got, curtains have seen a resurgence not as light blockers, but as an ingenious tool to subdivide living spaces, and even larger projects as well.
 From splitting off the kitchen from the dining room to making a meeting room in a huge chunk of open space, curtains are extremely versatile, low cost-implementations that truly abide by the “less-is-more” trend of modern architecture.

 When a project is done, it’s done, right?
 Paintjobs and décor swaps are as far as you can take it, right?
 Well, not quite so.
 Home extensions are exactly what’s on the box, extensions of your living space.
 Got a large yard or more than a few square meters lying around?
 Maybe there’s something missing from your home, a certain niche not fulfilled by the rest of the place or a silhouette without oomph?
 Whatever the case may be, with a plan, and a seasoned hand, you can further expand on the project, filling out missing links, while embellishing the already existing parts of the building.

 Following the same vein of using existing space and elaborating it, the reinvention of public areas has been on the rise as of late.
 The art of turning something best avoided or ignored into a place where the community can hang out on a Sunday really checks all the right boxes of socially conscious architecture and the minimalism trends of modern architecture.

 What better way to cap off modern architecture trends than with the “going-green” motto.
 Eco-conscious projects have been a staple of the last few years, and they’ve only been getting more popular as time goes on.
-The ever-present green spaces, interior gardens and green rooftops not only serve as amazing eye openers for passerby’s and guests, but as excellent spaces of refuge and relaxation from the, sometimes hectic, pace of everyday life.
+The ever-present green spaces, interior gardens, and green rooftops not only serve as amazing eye-openers for passersby and guests but as excellent spaces of refuge and relaxation from the, sometimes hectic, pace of everyday life.